XiaoDengjie/Phase-Retrieval-19/Simulated Data/Dataset/readme.md

-Upload you data with a folder named "month/DD".
+Upload you data with a folder named "month-DD".

 Upload results and algorithm code of this data to appropriate folder.
 (For Sharon & DJ)